Course & Seminar Offerings

 N 050/150/151/152 Understanding Medication Calculations (0)

 This course is designed to help the Nursing student understand the mathematical relationships involved in calculating the dosages of oral, intramuscular, IV, and weight based medications.
-She will work on conceptual understanding and precise execution of all computations.
+They will work on conceptual understanding and precise execution of all computations.
 The student is referred for the course by Nursing faculty.